cfe-lab/MiCall/CONTRIBUTING.md

     matches the version you used in `settings_default.py`.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
-7. Get the code from Github into the server's development environment.
+7. Stop the `MISEQ_MONITOR.py` process after you check that it's not processing any runs.

         ssh user@server
+        tail /data/miseq/MISEQ_MONITOR_OUTPUT.log
+        ps aux|grep MISEQ_MONITOR.py
+        sudo kill -9 <process id from grep output>

+8. Get the code from Github into the server's development environment.

+        ssh user@server
         cd /usr/local/share/miseq/development/
         git fetch
         git checkout tags/vX.Y

-8. Check if you need to set any new settings by running `diff settings_default.py settings.py`.
+9. Check if you need to set any new settings by running `diff settings_default.py settings.py`.
 You will probably need to modify the version number, at least.
 Make sure that `production = False`, and the process counts are half the production values.
 Do the same comparison of `hostfile`.
-9. Check if the gotoh package is up to date.
+10. Check if the gotoh package is up to date.
 If not, install it.

         cd /usr/local/share/miseq/development/micall/alignment
         pip show gotoh
         cat setup.py  # compare version numbers
         sudo python setup.py install

-10. Check that the kiveapi package is the same version you tested with.
+11. Check that the kiveapi package is the same version you tested with.
 If not, get the latest code and install it.

         cd /usr/local/share/py-kive-api